José María de Orbe y Gaytán: Conspiracy and war (1868–1876)

-In the shadow of own father (1876-1891)
+In the shadow of own father (1876–1891)

 Orbe accompanied his king to Bordeaux and then to London.
 Carlos VII apparently enjoyed his company and wanted Orbe to join him on the voyage to America, but the adjutant asked for the permission to excuse himself; he planned to get married.
 Granted authorization he indeed wed and settled in Saint-Jean-de-Luz, throughout 1877 his public activity reduced to sending letters of adhesion to various Traditionalist initiatives.
 It is not clear when he returned to Spain; his first child was born in 1879 already in Ermua.
 His father is reported as settling back in 1880, immediately assuming key position of Carlist "advanced sentry" in the Vascongadas.
 As Orbe was hardly known for anything else than his wartime deeds, prestigious parentage and newspaper-published letters, he was banking on popularity of his father when running in local elections to the Biscay diputación from Durango in 1883.
 Apparently successful at the polls, he got his ticket cancelled on legal grounds.

 At the time Carlist structures in Vascongadas were in disarray; reconstruction proceeded with visible difficulty.
 Due to lack of recognized personalities and scarce interest of the others, in 1884 Orbe was considered a candidate to head the entire Biscay organization, but the plan was eventually abandoned.
 Similarly, in 1886 he was supposed to assume leadership of the Marquina district, again to no avail.
 At that time his father, who formally emerged as the Carlist leader for the entire Vascongadas, was still struggling to re-build appropriate organization; in wake of petty conflicts in its Biscay branch, controlled by José de Acillona, in 1886 Orbe was again asked to become emergency candidate to diputación, this time from Guernica.
 Following apparently successful campaign, he was again ruled out.
-The year of 1887 was dedicated mostly to accompanying Carlos VII during his another voyage to America; exact details are not clear and it is not known whether Orbe was with his king in Haiti, Barbados, Jamaica, Panama, Chile, Uruguay and Brasil; he was recorded at least in Buenos Aires.
+The year of 1887 was dedicated mostly to accompanying Carlos VII during his another voyage to America; exact details are not clear and it is not known whether Orbe was with his king in Haiti, Barbados, Jamaica, Panama, Chile, Uruguay and Brazil; he was recorded at least in Buenos Aires.